arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 474 - Ones and Zeros - Medium/Hard
 Added this as it could be on the Hard side if not familiar with Knapsack problem.
 Solved it with easier DP approach.
 It can be optimized for space.

+## Leetcode 1192 - Critical Connections in a Network - Hard
+Applying Tarjan algorithm with discovery and low times.